MicroMalekul/geoscan_fpv/README.md

 # pioneerPPM

   PioneerPPM is a library for python, so you can send signal to arduino which sending signal to HF module which sends signal to drone's reciever which makes drone fly :)

-  PioneerPPM is a prototype so it doesn't work for now :(

 # test